 “This is an ISIS group, the Islamic State of Iraq and Syria.
 This is a group that’s affiliated with Al Qaeda.”

-Pannell’s tone is dramatic, but he neglects to reveal the links between Al Qaeda and the very group within which he and his cameraman are embedded as he speaks.
+Pannell’s tone is dramatic, but he neglects to divulge the links between Al Qaeda and the very group within which he and his cameraman are embedded.
 Wikipedia notes:

 [Ahrar al-Sham] aims to create an Islamic state under Sharia law, and in the past has cooperated with the al-Nusra Front, an affiliate of al-Qaeda.